ansys/pyaedt/doc/source/API/Logger.rst

 Logger
 ======

-This module provides all functionalities for managing logging and messaging from pyaedt.
+This module provides all functionalities for managing logging and messaging from PyAEDT.

 .. toctree::
    :maxdepth: 2